Ben7z-Cohen/book-store/README.md

         ```
         cd server
         ```
     - Adjust the database connection configuration in your server code according to your PostgreSQL setup.
-You can find the database connection configuration in your server code, usually in a file named `index.js` or similar.
-Here's an example of a database connection using Knex.js:
+You can find the database connection configuration in your server code, usually in a file named `app.js` or similar.
+Look for a section similar to the following, where the database connection is established using Knex.js:
         ```javascript
         const database = knex({
           client: 'pg',